Elvis has left the building: Origin

-The phrase was first used by promoter Horace Logan on December 15, 1956, at end of Elvis’s last appearance on Louisiana Hayride.
+The phrase was first used by promoter Horace Logan on December 15, 1956, at the end of Elvis’s last appearance on Louisiana Hayride.
 In order to accommodate a larger crowd the show was moved from the Municipal Memorial Auditorium in Shreveport, Louisiana, to the then-new Hirsch Memorial Coliseum on the grounds of the Louisiana State Fair.
 Presley had appeared in the middle of the night's lineup, and Logan needed to quiet the audience so that the remaining performers could play.
 The full quotation was:

 All right, Elvis has left the building.
 I've told you absolutely straight up to this point.
 You know that.
 He has left the building.
 He left the stage and went out the back with the policemen and he is now gone from the building.

 "Elvis has left the building" is also heard at the end of Presley's March 1961 Pearl Harbor Memorial benefit concert, after he exits at the end of "Hound Dog" and a short coda from the band.

 Throughout the 1970s, the phrase was captured on record several times, spoken by Al Dvorin.
 In later years the phrase would be spoken by some of Presley's backup singers to calm down the audience after concerts.